-Re: Recommend Approval of Hall Area Transit's Zero Emission Vehicle
+Re: Approval of Hall Area Transit's Zero Emission Vehicle Transition

-Transition Plan
+Plan

 In March of 2023, GHMPO and Hall Area Transit met with consultant Planning Communities to kick-off the Zero Emission Vehicle Transition Plan.
 Having a transition plan in place will enable Hall Area Transit to begin accessing new funding opportunities provided by the Infrastructure Investment and Jobs Act (IIJA).
-The final draft of the plan was submitted to Hall Area Transit at the end of June, and it will be up for approval by the Policy Committee at their next meeting on August 8, 2023.
+The final draft of the plan was submitted to Hall Area Transit at the end of June, and both the Technical Coordinated Committee and Citizens Advisory Committee have recommended approval.